FragsterDev/StructGen/README.md

 ## How to Use

-1. Open any folder in VS Code.
+1. Open VS Code in any workspace.
-2. Press `Cmd+Shift+P` / `Ctrl+Shift+P` to open Command Palette.
+2. Press `Cmd+Shift+P (macOS)` or `Ctrl+Shift+P (Windows/Linux)` to open the Command Palette.
 3. Search and run: `Generate Folder Structure`.
+4. First, select the target directory where you want to create the folder structure.
-4. Choose your JSON file describing the structure.
+5. Then, select your `JSON file` describing the structure.
-5. Done
+6. The folder structure will be `generated` in your `selected directory!`

+The extension will process your JSON structure and create folders and files accordingly:

+1. Keys `without` file extensions become `folders`
+2. Keys `with` file extensions become `files` with the `specified content`
+3. `Arrays` of objects with `filename/content pairs` are properly handled

 ---